Privacy and Data Protection Policy (GDPR)

 you have asked for it to be erased or where you have objected to our use of it.

-- No automated-decision making: We do not currently carry out any automated decisionmaking.
+We do not currently carry out any automated decision making.

-Your communications with our teams (including by telephone or email) may be monitored and/or recorded for training, quality control and compliance purposes to ensure that we continuously improve our customer service standards.
+We may record your communications with us (including by telephone or email) for training, quality control and compliance purposes to ensure that we continuously improve our customer service standards.